Dawn French: 1980s

 French has had an extensive career on television, debuting on Channel 4's The Comic Strip Presents series in an episode called "Five Go Mad in Dorset" in 1982.
 Each episode presented a self-contained story and, in addition to French and Saunders, showcased Comic Strip performers Peter Richardson, Rik Mayall, Nigel Planer, Robbie Coltrane and Adrian Edmondson.
 She acted in 27 of the 37 episodes and wrote two of them.
 One episode featured a parody of spaghetti westerns and another a black and white film about a hopelessly goofy boy.
 Some of French's first exposure to a wider audience occurred when comedy producer Martin Lewis recorded a Comic Strip record album in 1981 which featured sketches by French & Saunders.
 The album was released on Springtime!/Island Records in September 1981 and presented French and Jennifer Saunders to an audience outside London.
-In 1985, French starred with Saunders, Tracey Ullman and Ruby Wax in Girls on Top, which portrayed four eccentric women sharing a flat in London.
+In 1985, French starred with Saunders, Tracey Ullman, Ruby Wax and Joan Greenwood in Girls on Top, which portrayed four eccentric women sharing a flat in London.

 French has co-written and starred in her and Saunders' comedy series, French & Saunders, which debuted in 1987.
 On their show, the duo have spoofed many celebrities such as Madonna, Cher, Catherine Zeta-Jones and the Spice Girls.
 They have also parodied films such as The Lord of the Rings, Star Wars and Harry Potter and the Chamber of Secrets.
 After 20 years being on television together, their sketch series A Bucket o' French & Saunders, began airing on 8 September 2007.

 1990s

 French and Saunders have also followed separate careers.
 During French's time starring in Murder Most Horrid, from 1991 to 1999, she played a different character each week, whether it was the murderer, victim, or both.

 French's biggest solo television role to date has been as the title figure in the long-running BBC comedy The Vicar of Dibley, which Richard Curtis created for her.
 The show began in 1994.
 She stars as Geraldine Granger, a vicar of a small fictional village called Dibley.
 An audience of 12.3 million watched the final full-length episode to see her character's marriage ceremony.
 She appeared on The Vicar of Dibley with Damian Lewis in a mini-episode made for Comic Relief in 2013.
 She was nominated for a BAFTA for Best Comedy Performance in the last episode of The Vicar of Dibley.
 Repeats of the show on BBC One still attract millions of viewers and it also retains a following amongst PBS viewers in the United States.
 Although the main series ended in 2007, the show has returned for numerous short special episodes since, the latest four of which aired in December 2020.

-In 1995 she appeared as a talk-show host in a Comic Relief sketch called Dawn, written by Victoria Wood.
+In 1995, she appeared as a talk-show host in a Comic Relief sketch called Dawn, written by Victoria Wood.
 The sketch also featured Wood herself, Celia Imrie, Lill Roughley, Anne Reid, Philip Lowrie, Robert Kingswell, Bryan Burdon, Duncan Preston, Jim Broadbent, and Lynda Bellingham.